-A. Eugene Washington, M.D., M.P.H., M.Sc. was elected to the Boards of Kaiser Foundation Hospitals and Kaiser Foundation Health Plan, Inc. effective January 2016.
+A. Eugene Washington, MD, MPH, MSc, was elected to the boards of Kaiser Foundation Health Plan, Inc. and Kaiser Foundation Hospitals effective January 2016.
 He is a member of the Compensation Committee and the Quality and Health Improvement Committee.

-Dr. Washington is Chancellor for Health Affairs at Duke University and President and CEO of the Duke University Health System.
-Just prior to Duke, Dr. Washington served from 2010-2015 as Vice Chancellor of Health Sciences, Dean of the David Geffen School of Medicine at the University of California, Los Angeles, and Chief Executive Officer of the UCLA Health System.
-He was also a Distinguished Professor of Gynecology and Health Policy at UCLA.
+Dr. Washington is chancellor for health affairs at Duke University and president and CEO of the Duke University Health System.
+Just prior to Duke, Dr. Washington served from 2010 to 2015 as vice chancellor of health sciences, dean of the David Geffen School of Medicine at the University of California, Los Angeles, and chief executive officer of the UCLA Health System.
+He was also a distinguished professor of gynecology and health policy at UCLA.

-A respected clinical investigator and health policy scholar, Dr. Washington has been a national leader in assessing medical technologies, developing clinical practice guidelines and establishing disease prevention policies, particularly for women’s health.
-He has published extensively in his major areas of research, which include prenatal genetic testing, cervical cancer screening and prevention, noncancerous uterine conditions management, reproductive tract infections, quality of health care and racial/ethnic disparities in health outcomes.
+A respected clinical investigator and health policy scholar, Dr. Washington has been a national leader in assessing medical technologies, developing clinical practice guidelines, and establishing disease prevention policies, particularly for women’s health.
+He has published extensively in his major areas of research, which include prenatal genetic testing, cervical cancer screening and prevention, noncancerous uterine conditions management, reproductive tract infections, quality of health care and racial and ethnic disparities in health outcomes.

-Dr. Washington was elected to the Institute of Medicine of the National Academy of Sciences in 1997, where he served on the Executive Committee of IOM’s governing Council, and to the American Academy of Arts and Sciences in 2014.
-He has served on a number of professional and government boards and committees, including on the Board of Trustees of the Robert Wood Johnson Foundation, the congressionally-mandated Scientific Management Review Board of the National Institutes of Health, and the Board of Directors of the California HealthCare Foundation and The California Wellness Foundation, where he was Chair of each Board.
-Dr. Washington is Founding Chair of the Board of Governors of the Patient-Centered Outcomes Research Institute, a national research organization dedicated to the support and promotion of comparative clinical effectiveness research, which was authorized by the 2010 Patient Protection and Affordable Care Act.
-Dr. Washington currently serves on the Board of Directors of Johnson and Johnson.
+Dr. Washington was elected to the Institute of Medicine of the National Academy of Sciences in 1997, where he served on the Executive Committee of its governing council, and to the American Academy of Arts and Sciences in 2014.
+He has served on a number of professional and government boards and committees, including on the board of trustees of the Robert Wood Johnson Foundation, the congressionally-mandated Scientific Management Review Board of the National Institutes of Health, and the boards of directors of the California HealthCare Foundation and The California Wellness Foundation, where he was chair of each board.
+Dr. Washington is founding chair of the board of governors of the Patient-Centered Outcomes Research Institute, a national research organization dedicated to the support and promotion of comparative clinical effectiveness research, which was authorized by the 2010 Patient Protection and Affordable Care Act.
+Dr. Washington currently serves on the board of directors of Johnson & Johnson.

 Dr. Washington received his MD from the UCSF School of Medicine.
 He received a Master of Science degree from Harvard University School of Public Health and Master of Public Health Degree from the University of California, Berkeley.
 Dr. Washington earned his Bachelor of Science degree from Howard University.